TeeBee20/U-ft-DJ-Khaled/README.md

 ## Ideas

-If you're not feeling too confident, we recommend building a to-do list and graudally building up to more complicated functionality (similar to the lecture example).
+If you're not feeling too confident, we recommend building a to-do list and gradually building up to more complicated functionality (similar to the lecture example).

 ### Other ideas